scribe-org/Scribe-iOS/README.md

   - Long holding keys for alternate characters would need to be edited to make sure that the alternates would still be fully within the keyboard view

+- Devising and implementing how best to show more Scribe command options in the UI [(see issue)]()

+- Adding the pronouns to the conjugation view as an indicator of which conjugation corresponds to which cell [(see issue)]()

+  - Ideally the pronoun would be greyed out at the top left of the conjugation cell

 ## Data

 Aside from translation JSONs, Scribe does not accept direct edits to the grammar JSON files as they are sourced from [Wikidata](https://www.wikidata.org/).
 Edits can be discussed and the queries themselves will be changed and ran before an update.
 If there is a problem with one of the files, then the fix should be made on [Wikidata](https://www.wikidata.org/) and not on Scribe.
 Known data issues include: